 #2.
 A Profound Awareness

 Trust concerns or insecurities must exist between both partners in the relationship.
 If they come from events or relationships that took place before the two of you started dating, this will be somewhat simpler.
-If trust concerns arose as a result of this relationship, a deep understanding of work will be more difficult but still crucial.
+If trust concerns arose as a result of this relationship, a deep understanding of work would be more difficult but still crucial.

 It’s not a recap of every error one of you made in the past (or both of you).
 Healing requires understanding on many levels.
 I need you to know my vulnerable areas so you can be sensitive to them going forward if I’m going to earn your trust.
-I don’t hold out much hope for that if the understanding is lacking. understand that you have no idea what you are apologizing for, so your apology is meaningless.
+I don’t hold out much hope for that if the understanding is lacking.
+Understand that you have no idea what you are apologizing for, so your apology is meaningless.
 In order to prevent it from happening again, I urgently need you to see what went wrong.
 The issue might (and most likely will) recur if we don’t fully comprehend what went wrong.

 Ways to Deal With Trust Issues and Insecurities